Andrew Smith (basketball, born 1990): Professional career

 Andrew Smith (front, dark uniform) anticipates the rebound in a game against Siena on November 23, 2010.

-Smith participated in the Portsmouth Invitational Tournament, a post-season tournament for NBA prospects, Smith averaged 5.3 points and 6.7 rebounds.
+Smith participated in the Portsmouth Invitational Tournament, a post-season tournament for NBA prospects, averaging 5.3 points and 6.7 rebounds.
 Prior to the NBA draft, Smith trained at the St. Vincent Sports Performance Center in Indianapolis, working with former teammates Matt Howard and Gordon Hayward.
 He said he was concentrating on improving his mid-range game, which he rarely used in college.

 Smith worked out for six NBA teams, including the Indiana Pacers twice.
 He was not expected to be drafted, but received offers to play for the Pacers and Oklahoma City Thunder teams.
 When he was not drafted, he took the Thunder's offer, playing on their 2013 Summer team.

 On September 1, 2013, the Lithuanian club Neptūnas announced that they had signed Smith for the 2013–14 season.